-Students should plan to complete the COMLEX Level 1 exam prior to Rotation 1.
+Students should plan to complete the COMLEX Level-1 exam prior to Rotation 1.
 Qualifying students may be approved to utilize rotation one as a study elective.
 In order to gain approval, students are required to submit a completed application for study elective.
-Students that do not qualify to participate in the study elective rotation will be required to utilize a vacation in order to receive more preparation time for COMLEX Level 1.
+Students that do not qualify to participate in the study elective rotation will be required to utilize a vacation in order to receive more preparation time for COMLEX Level-1.
+A passing score for the COMLEX Level-1 and Level-2CE is 400.

-COMLEX Level 2CE Board Review is scheduled during Didactic Week #4.
+COMLEX Level-2CE Board Review is scheduled during Didactic Week #4.
 Students will be notified of the details for the board review as soon as they become available.
 Students will be required complete a required COMSAE prior to the start of board review.
 Students that do not meet the minimum standards score outlined in the Academic Standards Handbook will be assigned a mentor by the Student Success Committee.

-Students register on the NBOME website to take the COMLEX Level 2 CE.
+Students register on the NBOME website to take the COMLEX Level-2 CE.
 The computerized exam is offered at various times throughout the year and the schedule of exam dates is available on the NBOME website.
 The exam is offered at Thomson Prometric test sites.
 Students should schedule the exam at the earliest date possible after the board review.
-Students are required to have taken and passed the COMLEX Level 2 CE in order to graduate.
-Students are also required to pass the COMLEX Level 2 PE in order to graduate.
-Students must register to take the Level 2 PE on the NBOME website during their 3rd year or early in the 4th year.
+Students are required to have taken and passed the COMLEX Level-2 CE in order to graduate.
+Students are also required to pass the COMLEX Level-2 PE in order to graduate.
+Students must register to take the Level-2 PE on the NBOME website during their 3rd year or early in the 4th year.
 Student must have successfully completed 2 CPX exams and a Mock PE prior to taking their COMLEX Level-2 PE (although they may sign up before completing these exams).
 Students are required to return to campus late in the 3rd year or early in the 4th year to participate in a Mock PE standardized patient encounter.
 Students will be notified with the Mock PE dates and sign-up instructions.
+The COMLEX Level-2 PE is Pass/Fail.